 Farley is a little stiff with his hips at times, but he still offers more than enough fluidity and lateral freedom to mirror receivers in man coverage.
 He also has good positioning awareness.
 This helps him in zone coverage as well.
 He can use his closing speed and processing ability to clamp down on routes in his proximity, and when at the catch point, he has the length and precise hand coordination to interrupt the catch process.

 Farley can work on turning his head more often in downfield situations, but he’s a prospect with few flaws overall.
-Farley’s injury history is notable: he tore his ACL in 2017 and needed surgery for his back injury late in 2019.
+Farley’s injury history is notable: He tore his ACL in 2017 and needed surgery for his back injury late in 2019.
 But Farley was able to return from his ACL injury and displayed no notable losses of athleticism.
-Thus, he avoids the red flag on his record.

 Caleb Farley’s best fits in the 2021 NFL Draft